Today in Rock History – May 16

 1978, A David Bowie show at Deutschlandhalle in Berlin was halted during “Station to Station” when Bowie noticed security manhandling an audience member.
 Bowie ordered him in German to stop, which he did and the show resumed.

-1987, U2 started a three week run at No.1 on the US singles chart ‘With Or Without You’, the group’s first US No.1.
+1987, “With Or Without You” by U2 started a three-week run at number one on the US singles chart, the group’s first US chart topper.
 The third track from their 1987 album, The Joshua Tree, the song was the group’s most successful single at the time.

 Born on this day: Liberace (1919); Robert Fripp, King Crimson (1946); Darrell Sweet, Nazareth (1947); Jonathan Richman, The Modern Lovers (1951); and Janet Jackson (1966)